newfound8ion/vblog/blog/2033-08-01-defining-creative-energy.md

 I know why you’re here.
 You're here because you know something.

 What you know you can't explain, but you feel it.
 You've felt it your entire life.
 You don't exactly know what it is, but it's there, like a splinter in your mind, driving you mad.
-You may think it was a random event, but there is a reason why it is this feeling that has brought you to this page.
+It is this feeling that has brought you to this page.

-This page, seemingly harmless, is a gateway.
+This page, is a gateway.
 It’s a path that once taken, will alter your perception, reshaping the way you sense, understand, and engage with the world.

+## Adapting to change

 In the silent passage of time, change has been the only constant, the only truth.
 With the advent of technology, we found a powerful ally, a tool that promised mastery over the forces of nature, over the forces of change.